DuPage County Family Owned Businesses in Divorce Attorneys

 Skilled Guidance for Business Valuations in Divorce in Lisle, Naperville and Downers Grove

 In complex divorces, often one of the largest assets that must be addressed is a family owned business.
-In order to ensure a fair and equitable division of property, divorcing spouses who own a business together must receive an accurate valuation of their business.
+To ensure a fair and equitable division of property, divorcing spouses who own a business together must receive an accurate valuation of their business.
 However, because of the unique dynamics involved, it can be quite difficult to place a value on a family owned or closely held business.
 If you are facing a divorce that involves complex business assets, it is essential to have skilled legal counsel in your corner.

-At Momkus McCluskey Roberts LLC, our legal team has in-depth experience in a wide range of practice areas, including divorce and family law; business law; estate, trusts, and asset protection planning; commercial and civil litigation; and appellate practice.
+At Momkus McCluskey LLC, our legal team has in-depth experience in a wide range of practice areas, including divorce and family law; business law; estate, trusts, and asset protection planning; commercial and civil litigation; and appellate practice.
 Our immense knowledge of commercial transactions and contracts, business disputes, partnership and shareholder disputes, and other related commercial litigation matters gives our clients a decided advantage when it comes to family owned businesses in divorce.
 Our attorneys are responsive, compassionate and skilled negotiators that aggressively advocate for your best interest.

 Evaluating Business Assets During a Divorce

 There are several considerations that must be taken into account when valuing family owned businesses in divorce.
 It must first be determined if part or all of the business is considered marital property.
 This determination is based on when the business was established and how it was funded during the marriage.
 In general, if the business already existed before the marriage began it can be considered non-marital; though there may be other factors that cause the courts to change that classification.
 Also, it is important to note that even if only one spouse has worked in the business, the other spouse may still be entitled to compensation if the business was established after the marriage began.